pablovegan/Python-tips-tools/README.md

 ### Code acceleration

-Python is an interpreted language, which means the source code is executed directly without compiling the program into machine code.
+Python is an [interpreted language](https://docs.python.org/3/glossary.html#term-interpreted), which means the source code is executed directly without compiling the program into machine code.
 Thus, Python relies on an interpreter, the most common being [CPython](https://realpython.com/cpython-source-code-guide/) (which is programmed in C and not to be confused with Cython).

 One disadvantage of interpreted languages over compiled ones is that they are slower.
-In the recent years many tools have emerged to accelerate python code; to name some of them:
+But no need to worry, since there is a wide range of tools for accelerating our code:

 - Just-in-time compilers: [Numba](https://numba.pydata.org/numba-doc/latest/user/5minguide.html), [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) and [PyPy](https://realpython.com/pypy-faster-python/).
 - Parallelization with [`pathos.multiprocessing`](https://pathos.readthedocs.io/en/latest/pathos.html#module-pathos.multiprocessing) and [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/tutorial.html) (Message Passing Interface for Python).
 - Extend Python with C code: [Cython](https://github.com/juanjosegarciaripoll/cython_example) (the [`cythonbuilder`](https://pypi.org/project/cythonbuilder/) library makes our life easier).

+Just-in-time compilers are one the most popular tools in Python nowadays, specially with the increasing interest in the library [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html).
+You can see a simple example of JIT with Numba in the [`5-jit-compiler.ipynb`](examples/5-jit-compiler.ipynb) notebook.

 ### Installing the library

 Before we install our local library, we need to specify some metadata and configuration settings; this is done in the [`pyproject.toml`](pyproject.toml) file (check out the [setuptools documentation](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html)).
-Then we can use the command `pip install` with the editable option, `-e`, over the current folder, `.`, to install our library:
+Then we can use `pip` with the editable option `-e` to install our library (where `.` points to the current —main— folder):

 ```console
 pip install -e .
 ```
-The advantage of installing the local package in editable mode is that when we make any change, the installed library is updated without reinstalling it.
+The advantage of installing the local package in editable mode is that, when we make any change, the installed library is updated without reinstalling it.

 ### Creating documentation

 If you want to create nice looking documentation and then upload it to a website (for free in Github Pages) you can follow [this tutorial](https://realpython.com/python-project-documentation-with-mkdocs/) using `mkdocs`.
 As a quick no-brainer guide:

-1. Create a config file `mkdocs.yml`.
+1. Create a config file [`mkdocs.yml`](mkdocs.yml).
 You can simply copy the file in this repo and change the basic info like the site's name or URL.

 2. Add a [`docs`](docs) folder.
 Usually, it contains an [`index.md`](docs/index.md) markdown file that copies whatever you have in the `README.md` and displays it as the main page of the documentation website.
-It also contains additional markdown files that we want to display as pages in our site.
-To create the documentation for our package using the docstrings, we use the script [`gen_ref_nav.py`](docs/scripts/gen_ref_nav.py).
+It may also contain additional markdown files that will make different sections of the website (each file is assigned a section in [`mkdocs.yml`](mkdocs.yml)).

+3. To create the documentation for our functions and methods using the docstrings, we use the script [`gen_ref_nav.py`](docs/scripts/gen_ref_nav.py).
 Inside the script, you only need to change the name of the folder containing your library in the `PATH_LIBRARY` variable.
 Again, you can simply copy the docs folder in this repo and modify the script.

-3. Add a Github workflow to build and deploy the website in Github Pages.
+4. Add a Github workflow to build and deploy the website in Github Pages.
 You can just copy the workflow in [`.github/workflows/documentation.yml`](.github/workflows/documentation.yml) (more on workflows later on).
 Whenever you push changes to Github, the documentation will be updated.

 This repository's documentation can be found in https://pablovegan.github.io/Python-tips-tools-Benasque/.